A digital sculpture floating above water

 Forever is a monolithic digital sculpture by Universal Everything.
 It was commissioned for the courtyard of the V&A Museum in London, and explores impermanence and ephemeral notions of time.

 Forever was conceived as a response to the museum itself – a structure full of fixed artefacts such as marble sculptures and historic design objects; the artwork echoes the aesthetics of these artefacts while at the same time is purposefully intangible.
 It seeks to evolve the idea of an artefact into something more transient: a digital art installation that has a sculptural form but is always changing.

-Composed with bespoke generative software that powers both the visuals and the soundtrack, Forever is always changing and offers a never-ending stream of forms, compositions, and variations that disappear as quickly as they appear.
+Created with bespoke generative software that powers both the media facade’s visuals and the soundtrack, Forever is always changing.
+It offers a never-ending stream of forms, compositions, and variations that disappear as quickly as they appear.